fryguybob/STM-Commentary/GHCSTMNotes.md

 valid then nothing has changed that will allow the transaction to proceed with a different result.
-If invalid, some other transaction has committed and progress may be possible (note there is the additional case that some other transaction is merely holding a lock temporarily causing validation to fail).
+If invalid, some other transaction has committed and progress may be possible (note there is the additional case that some other transaction is merely holding a lock temporarily, causing validation to fail).
 The TSO is not removed from the watch queues it is on until the transaction is aborted (at this point we no longer need the `TRec`) and the abort happens after the failure to validate on wakeup.
 (See [source:rts/STM.c] `stmReWait`